salilab/imp/doc/developer_guide.md

   are [documented below](#devguide_scripts).
 - `doc` contains inputs for general IMP overview documentation (such as this page), as well as configuration scripts for `doxygen`.
-- `applications` contains various applications implementing using a variety of IMP modules.
+- `applications` contains various applications implementing easier-to-use command line functionality, using a variety of IMP modules.
-- each subdirectory of `module/` defines a module; they all have the same structure.
-The directory for module `name` has the following structure
+- each subdirectory of `modules/` defines a module; they all have the same structure.
+The directory for module `name` has the following structure:
    - `README.md` contains a module overview
    - `include` contains the C++ header files
    - `src` contains the C++ source files